Masako Natsume

 Masako Natsume (夏目 雅子, Natsume Masako) was a Japanese actress from Tokyo.
 Widely popular in Japan, she gained worldwide recognition for her portrayal of Tripitaka in the TV series Monkey, which is now considered a cult classic.

-Biography
+Early life

-Masako was born Masako Odate in Shibuya, Tokyo, the only daughter of Sue and Kazu Odate.
+Masako was born Masako Odate at Japanese Red Cross Medical Center in Hiroo, Shibuya, Tokyo, the only daughter of Sue and Kazu Odate.
 Raised in Naka-ku, Yokohama, while in junior college in 1976 she auditioned for the lead role in Nihon TV's drama Ai ga miemasu ka ("Can you see love?").
 Chosen from 4,000 applicants, she dropped out of school to pursue an acting career, playing the part under her real name Masako Odate.
 Masako's mother initially objected to her choice of career and requested that she not use the Odate family name if she gained further work.
 In 1977, she changed her name to Natsume.